Healthcare Insights

 Do the biggest hospital expenses vary by region?

 When reviewing the five biggest expenses for hospitals by region, most hospital costs break down similarly.
-Hospitals in the northeast region have slightly higher salary and benefit expense percentages compared to the national average.
+Hospitals in the northeast region have slightly higher salaries and benefit expense percentages compared to the national average.
 Cities in the region, such as New York and Boston, have higher costs of living that can contribute to this difference.

 Learn more

 Healthcare Insights are developed with healthcare commercial intelligence from the Definitive Healthcare platform.
-Want even more insights?
+Want even more insights or a U.S. hospital lists?
 Start a free trial now and get access to the latest healthcare commercial intelligence on hospitals, physicians, and other healthcare providers.